fivetran/dbt_recurly/README.md

         alias: "cool_field_name"
 ```
 #### Change the build schema
-By default, this package builds the recurly staging models within a schema titled (`<target_schema>` + `_recurly`) in your destination.
+By default, this package builds the Recurly staging models within a schema titled (<target_schema> + `_recurly_source`) and the Recurly transformation models within a schema titled (<target_schema> + `_recurly`) in your destination.
 If this is not where you would like your recurly staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: